 If you’re trying to build out pages that are more dynamic and have complex layouts – you’ll either need to know code, understand your theme author’s shortcode, or use a Page Builder Plugin – and there’s none more powerful than Visual Composer.
 This “drag and drop” style plugin is what most users feel WordPress should be able to do out of the box.
 You can make columns, embed widgets into pages or posts, stack content, and of course all of this comes in a responsive structure too.
 Here’s our “How To” video on VC ->

 If you’ve followed our YouTube Channel over the last few months, you know that Kori has found a new favorite WordPress theme called Divi.
 This WordPress theme offers a powerful page builder and a very simple drag and drop way of editing the pages and posts.
 You can see Kori’s video on the Divi Theme Review.

 This is still the best selling WordPress theme on Themeforest.net.
 It is by far one of the best WordPress themes with an extensive list of options that will take you forever to navigate through – but once you have, you will have a theme that is not only one of the best looking, but you’ll also have a theme that will outlast other dying themes that tend to be forgot by their authors.
 We also have an online course that will help you set up Avada in 60 mins.

-While we highly recommend having your WordPress theme developed custom – if that’s just not in your budget (starting as low as $3,000), we have had great experience working with the themes at Themeforest.net.
+While we highly recommend having your WordPress theme developed custom – if that’s just not in your budget, we have had great experience working with the themes at Themeforest.net.
 Be sure to read reviews of the authors and buy a theme that has been around for a while so that the errors have been found.
 You get access to the theme authors for support too.

 Best WordPress Hosting